ryedin/site/_guide/06-environment.md

 <span class="diff-a">.env</span>
 </pre>

 The sample Node.js app can reference this configuration via `process.env.GITHUB_API_TOKEN` in your code.
-This enables you to use a personal GitHub token on your laptop and a company GitHub token in production, without ever having to rebuild the Image.
+This enables you to use a personal GitHub token on your development machine and a company GitHub token in production, without ever having to rebuild the image.

 Add the list of environment variables your app uses to `docker-compose.yml`.
-Create `.env` with development values, and make sure to never include this file in the git repository or Image.
+Create your `.env` file with default development values, and make sure to never include this file in the git repository or image.

-Run `convox doctor` to validate the Environment:
+Run `convox doctor` to validate the environment:

 <pre class="terminal">
 <span class="command">convox doctor</span>